Areej-dar/Semester-5-GPA-Forecasting/README.md

 testing_data: Contains the dataset used for testing.

-updated: Contains the dataset used for training and testing.
+updated: Contains the dataset that is cleaned.

-useful_features: Contains the dataset used for training.
+useful_features: Contains the dataset used for training with removal of unnecessary features .

 ensemble_model.pkl: Stores trained ensemble model.